cmdcolin/oddgenes/README.md

 This blog post by Ensembl shows how they annotate UTR and 19kb 3' UTR in Grin2b http://www.ensembl.info/2018/08/17/ensembl-insights-how-are-utrs-annotated/

 They have many important functionality and are often targets of miRNA binding which leads to degradation.

+### Poly-A tails

-In addition the 3' UTR is the target of polyadenylation and the poly-A tail is added to the pre-mRNA (it is not part of the genome) https://en.wikipedia.org/wiki/Polyadenylation
+A poly-A tail is added to the pre-mRNA on the 3' end of the transcript to protect it from degradation.
+The A signal is not part of the genome https://en.wikipedia.org/wiki/Polyadenylation

+A survey of poly-A using Oxford Nanopore found some transcript isoforms with 450bp ENST00000581230, with intron retention being a possible correlate of having a longer poly-A tails https://www.biorxiv.org/content/early/2018/11/09/459529.article-info

 ## Flybase